Diagnosis and Treatment Plans

 Why doesn't my treatment plan show up in the client's progress notes?

 A treatment must be activated and include objectives in order to record the status and interventions in your progress notes.
+Treatment plans that are activated after a progress note is locked will appear in subsequent session notes that have not yet been completed.

 Top